 As children, we didn’t have the strength and know-how to speak against these lies in our lives, and that’s when we hopefully had loving family or friends around us to speak the truth to us.
 But this doesn’t mean that some lies didn’t slip through the cracks.
 Worse still - some kids are hearing these lies from their own loved-ones, the ones who are meant to encourage and remind them of all the good that’s inside of them.

 So where does our agreement come in?
-Well, these lies only sunk in because we considered them as potentially true and, either immediately or over time, agreed with them.
+Well, these lies only sink in because we considered them as potentially true and, either immediately or over time, agreed with them.
 Some of you might say this responsibility shouldn’t be ours, especially when we were just innocent little kids; that people should just stop being mean.
 Wouldn’t that be nice?!
-But we can’t change the world, and we also can’t self-isolate and not live out in it... we’d just be punishing ourselves for other peoples’ insecurities.
+But we can’t change others, and we also can’t self-isolate and not live out in the world... we’d just be punishing ourselves for other peoples’ insecurities.
 All we can do is change ourselves, from the inside out.

 *As a very important sidebar: we cannot ignore the results of blatant and systemic racism, sexism, ableism, ageism (and all the other ‘isms’) on a person’s psyche and views about their talents and abilities.
 This is the responsibility of ALL OF US to challenge and dismantle.
 There is far more than the power of agreement at play here, and we can’t put the responsibility in the hands of victims to overcome this kind of mental, emotional and physical violence on their own.*